scriptrdotio/howto/remote/invoke_rest_api.md

 The below sections provides cover different scenarios through code examples.
 In the latter, we will be using an online test API (https://fakerestapi.azurewebsites.net/api/Books).

-## Issuing a Get request
+## How to issue a Get request

+- Open your [workspace](https://www.scriptr.io/workspace) and create a new script).
-In this example, we invoke an API operation that lists books (returns an array of books).
+- In this example, we invoke an API operation that lists books (returns an array of books).
 The API requires us to specify the encoding we accept on our end.
 We will instruct it to send us data in the JSON format.

 ```
 var http = require("http");